Peter Claver: Illness, and death

 In the last years of his life Peter was too ill to leave his room.
 He lingered for four years, largely forgotten and neglected, physically abused and starved by an ex-slave who had been hired by the Superior of the house to care for him.
 He never complained about his treatment, accepting it as a just punishment for his sins.
 He died on 8 September 1654.

 When the news of his death spread throughout Cartagena many came to his room to pay their last respects.
 Such was his reputation for holiness that the room was stripped bare of anything that might serve as a relic.

 The city magistrates, who had previously considered him a nuisance for his persistent advocacy on behalf of the slaves, ordered a public funeral and he was buried with pomp and ceremony.
-The scope of Claver's ministry, which was prodigious even before considering the astronomical number of people he baptized, came to be realized only after his death.
+The scope of Claver's ministry, which was prodigious even before considering the astronomical number of people he baptized, was realized only after his death.